markbarlow/180bpm/_drafts/blog-ideas.md

 Images not used yet:
 - blog-trees5 or trees6 with the head, depending on which goes better with text of given post
 - blog-primrose3-1 is the best, others too much sun and alternative photos too faded/don't crop
+- blog-wheat
+- blog-frostyleaves
-- see other list for older ones like the DTS track ones not used yet
+- see other list notes-on-images-fonts-audio.nmd for older ones like the DTS track ones not used yet

 Images for inline, not for hero:
 - blog-primrose2 did not crop but kept in case of inline use later (e.g. dawn run picture)
 - blog-primrose1 may be good small, wasn't good enough qual for hero
 - blog-primrose3-3 the sun obscures text when hero, nice pic though

+​

 -----

-# click bait for sponsorship etc

-you won't believe what he looks like now

-young pic > old pic

-Why?
+# yoda / gwr blog

+Why Yoda?
 fancy dress, check:
 ageing
 balding
 wrinkly
 Yoda

-Mmmm, London marathon will I run.
-Use the force I will.
-Sponsor me you will.
-Or Rt
+time it took to make the gear and then just buy it

+If at first you don’t succeed buy the official costume

+Tips:
+No mask
+Lightweight
+No club runners
+​

+# nutrition one

+It's time for a nutrition round up.
+This won't be exhaustive, but will save you the time I've taken squinting at labels and noting down the grammes.

+For snacks I'm looking for three things in particular:
+1. Low sugar
+2. Low cholesterol
+3. Natural taste

+# Edinburgh and the why of marathons

+Edinburgh- headache and why am I doing this?
+Hostel room champs league.
+Jeapordy the control the mental the unknown at 21, after 21; the early phase control, all the way to end the only knowledge that you have no knowledge, anything can happen.
+My first the shock at people waking and or totally stopping on last mile, my second understood that after lack control.
+Mental more than physical?
+​

 # books